-Please note that this article is focused on INDIVIDUAL long term disability insurance, not group.
+Please note that this article is focused on individual long-term disability (LTD) insurance, not group.
 Although there are many similarities, our focus and the information provided is geared to individual disability insurance.

 After you file a private disability insurance claim, your long-term disability income insurance policy will include an elimination period.

 The individual disability insurance elimination period is the amount of time that must pass before you start receiving your benefit from the insurance company.
 An elimination period on LTD insurance can be as short as 30 days, all the way out to 730 days, depending on the insurer and how you design your policy.
 You need to take into account how much you can pay for disability insurance premiums balanced with how long you can go without receiving an income stream.